pedrosbmartins/downtoearth/README.md

 This thought experiment can lead to interesting personal insights about astronomical scales.
 It's an amazing exercise to scale down the universe and map these unfathomable distances to those of your own geographical context, of which you have better intuition.

-To bring these thought experiments to life and allow others to use their own geographical intuition, the **downtoearth** project was born.

-It is a simple interactive visualization tool built around a purpose-built JSON schema, that can be used to plot astronomical objects and their distances (or anything else of interest) scaled down and overlaid anywhere on the Earth's surface.
+**downtoearth** is a simple interactive visualization tool built to bring these thought experiments to life and allow others to use their own geographical intuition.
+Created around a purpose-built JSON schema, it can be used to plot astronomical objects and their distances (or anything else of interest, really!) scaled down and overlaid anywhere on the Earth's surface.

 ### Objectives

 The **downtoearth** project aims for simplicity.

-- **Customizable**: custom visualizations can be built in a domain-specific JSON schema and then loaded from a local file
+- **Customizable**: custom visualizations can be built and loaded from a local JSON file
-- **Shareable visualizations**: a URL parameter allows custom visualization sharing
+- **Shareable visualizations**: a URL parameter allows sharing of custom visualizations
 - **Client-side only**: no back-end or API calls
 - **Minimal dependencies**: no use of full-blown JS frameworks